commrade-goad/sistem-operasi/README.md

 ```

 - `xQueueSend()` will accept the handler then the data and lastly the delay.
+- The delay have a maximum amount of time the task should block waiting for space to become available on the queue, should it already be full.
+The call will return immediately if the queue is full and xTicksToWait is set to 0.
+The time is defined in tick periods so the constant portTICK_PERIOD_MS should be used to convert to real time if this is required.

+\
+\

-- The last task that will be spawned it `TaskSerial`.
+- The last task that will be spawned is `TaskSerial`.

 ```c